-In the recent years ferrites having high electrical resistivity, low eddy current loss, structural stability, large permeability at high frequency, high coercivity, high cubic magneto crystalline anisotropy, good mechanical hardness, and chemical stability, nanosized spinel-type ferrites have emerged as an important class of nanomaterials.
-As a result, research devoted to the development and characterization of such nanomaterials, the development of cost-effective, environmentally friendly synthesis processes, and the discovery of novel uses for existing materials has gained a great deal of interest.
+In the recent years ferrites having high electrical resistivity, low eddy current loss, structural stability, large permeability at high frequency, high coercivity, high cubic magneto crystalline anisotropy, good mechanical hardness, and chemical stability, nanosized spinel-type ferrites have emerged as an important class of nanomaterials.^{1,2}As a result, research devoted to the development and characterization of such nanomaterials, the development of cost-effective, environmentally friendly synthesis processes, and the discovery of novel uses for existing materials has gained a great deal of interest.
 MFe2O4 type spinel ferrite attracts several researchers because of their twin property of magnetic conductor and electric insulator.
-These materials are widely used in the electronic and electrical industries for the fabrication of devices and components such as high-density magnetic core of read/ write for the high-speed tapes etc. ^{2,3}
+These materials are widely used in the electronic and electrical industries for the fabrication of devices and components such as high-density magnetic core of read/ write for the high-speed tapes etc.^{2,3}

-In recent years there has been considerable interest in the study of the properties of nano-sized ferrite particles because of their importance in the fundamental understanding of the physical properties as well as to their proposed applications for many technological purposes.^{4,5} The unique properties of nanoparticles are in general related to the adoption of materials, crystal structure to a small (nano size) and large surface to volume ratio.
+In recent years there has been considerable interest in the study of the properties of nanosized ferrite particles because of their importance in the fundamental understanding of the physical properties as well as to their proposed applications for many technological purposes.^{4,5} The unique properties of nanoparticles are in general related to the adoption of materials, crystal structure to a small (nano size) and large surface to volume ratio.

-Among the several spinel ferrites Chromium ferrite is an interesting ferrite because it crystallizes either in a tetragonal or cubic symmetry depending on the cation distribution among the interstitial site of a spinel structure.^{6,7} The other interesting feature of Chromium ferrite is that it contains Jahn Teller ion which is responsible for interesting electrical and magnetic properties.
-In bulk form, Chromium ferrite is a magnetic compound useful in many technological applications.
-They can also be prepared by techniques such as wet chemical coprecipitation, sol-gel10, hydrothermal synthesis11 or microwave emulsion12 at nanoscale, that can be employed in important applications such as ferro-fluid technology, magnetically guided drug delivery.
-The magnetic properties of spinel ferrite originate from the antiferromagnetic coupling between the octahedral and tetrahedral sub lattices.
+Among the several spinel ferrites Chromium ferrite is an interesting ferrite because it crystallizes either in a tetragonal or cubic symmetry depending on the cation distribution among the interstitial site of a spinel structure.^{6,7} synthesis11 or microwave emulsion12 at nanoscale, that can be employed in important applications such as ferro- fluid technology,13 magnetically guided drug delivery.14 The magnetic properties of spinel ferrite originate from the antiferromagnetic coupling between the octahedral and tetrahedral sub lattices.
 The magnetization results from the difference between the magnetization of tetrahedral (A) and octahedral [B] sites.
-The structural, electrical and magnetic properties of chromium substituted Chromium ferrite prepared in bulk form have been reported in the literature.
-However, the structural and magnetic properties of Chromium ferrite prepared by wet chemical coprecipitation method are not reported in the literature.
+The structural, electrical and magnetic properties of chromium substituted Chromium ferrite prepared in bulk form have been reported in the literature.^{15,16} However, the structural and magnetic properties of Chromium ferrite prepared by wet chemical co-precipitation method are not reported in the literature.